 A Member can normally start to take their benefits at any time from age 55 (age 57 from 2028), whether or not they remain in employment.
-When a Member crystallises part or all of their share of the SSAS fund, up to 25% of the amount crystallised can normally be taken as a tax-free pension commencement lump sum (provided the Member has enough remaining lifetime allowance).
+When a Member crystallises part or all of their share of the SSAS fund, up to 25% of the amount crystallised can normally be taken as a tax-free pension commencement lump sum.
 The remaining amount of crystallised funds can only be used to provide drawdown pension and/or to buy an annuity from an insurance company.
 The drawdown pension or annuity payments will be assessable income for tax purposes.
+Please refer to our guide on pension scheme benefit allowances for more information.